wandb/docs/docs/guides/launch/sagemaker.md

 Specify your:

 - `RoleArn` : ARN of the role the IAM role that will be assumed by the job.
-- `OutputDataConfig.S3OutputPath` : An S3 URI specifying where SageMaker outputs will be stored.
+- `OutputDataConfig.S3OutputPath` : An Amazon S3 URI specifying where SageMaker outputs will be stored.

 :::tip
 The launch queue configuration for a SageMaker compute resource is passed to the [`CreateTrainingJob` SageMaker API request](https://docs.aws.amazon.com/sagemaker/latest/APIReference/API_CreateTrainingJob.html).
 This means that you can optionally add additional arguments to your launch queue configuration that correspond to SageMaker CreateTrainingJob request parameters.